 ICT is an essential part of 21st Century life for education and social interaction.
 The use of computers and computer systems is an integral part of the National Curriculum and knowing how they work is a key life skill.
 The purpose of our ICT curriculum in school is to promote child achievement, enable the safe use of communication technologies and to apply computing skills across the curriculum.
+We Use the "Twinkl Computing" scheme for our curriculum.

 Knowledge - Children learn to understand and apply the fundamental principles of computer science, including logic, algorithms, data representation, and communication.
 They analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems Children are responsible, competent, confident and creative users of information and communication technology.